Email information is followed by @css.edu unless otherwise noted.

 2. Current Roles, Associations, Affiliations

-Professionally, Danika has served on the MHIMA Board of Directors in many different role, most recently Past-President of MHIMA from 2014-2015 and Past President from 2014-2015.
-Danika was recently elected as a Delegate to the American Health Information Management Association's Board of Directors.
+Professionally, Danika has served on the MnHIMA Board of Directors in many different role, most recently Past-President of MHIMA from 2014-2015 and Past President from 2014-2015.
+Danika served as a Director on the American Health Information Management Association (AHIMA) from 2016 - 2018.
+Danika currently server as a Director on the AHIMA Foundation Board of Directors.

 3. Interests / Specialties